 The recommendation of a company through a friend or colleague will install trust and reliability and is four times more likely to convert to a sale.
 The Wharton School of Business found that referrals have a 16% higher lifetime value than a non-referred customer.

-This enforces the importance of building a relationship and a ‘you scratch my back and I’ll scratch yours’ mentality.
+Fundamentally, it enforces the importance of building a relationship and generates a ‘you scratch my back and I’ll scratch yours’ mentality.

 Research Runner provides sales advice and specialise in lead generation and new business.
 Please visit us at www.research-runner.com or give us a call on +44 (0)1279 260 031.